MilaarAdedayo/Personal_Finance_Analysis_by_Codebasics/README.md

 - How to analyse and visualise financial data.

 ## Associated Finance Terms Meaning
+Salary: This refers to the money that someone earns for their work.
+It’s an employer payment to an employee in exchange for their services or labour.
+Mutual Funds:
+Emergency Funds:
+Fixed Deposit:
+Liquid Cash:
 Equated Monthly Installment (EMIs): A fixed payment borrowers make to lenders monthly.
 One can use them to repay various loans such as mortgages, car loans, and student loans.